PointlessPackaging/pointlesspackaging/flask_app/README.md

 This is a simple Flask app that runs our Google Vision API logic.
 The use of a python virtual environment is recommended.
-Necessary packages can be installed using `pip install -r requirement.txt`
+Necessary packages can be installed using `pip install -r requirements.txt`

+The server has two options to run.
+One on the cloud, and the other locally.
-To run the server, simply run `python main.py` and the server will run on `127.0.0.1:8080`
+To run the server locally, simply run `python main.py`--local and the server will run on `127.0.0.1:8080`
+Running it on the cloud requires root access.

 **Note:** when running locally, Google Cloud account credentials need to be
 enabled: follow instructions [here](https://cloud.google.com/vision/docs/libraries).